yoo-digital/config/README.md

 Before merging your branch into the `main` branch, be sure to exit the pre-release mode by running the following command according to the docs.

 See [changesets pre-releases](https://github.com/changesets/changesets/blob/c7b6832a7a2783073e720d2085a546810e9b55eb/docs/prereleases.md)

+## Development

+This repository is a monorepo that makes use of NPM workspaces and Turbo for task orchestration.
+Apart from the eslint-configurations and prettier configuration, it also example repositories to test the configurations against.
+The packages to publish are located in the `packages` directory, while the example repositories are located in the `examples` directory.